scratchaddons-community/scradd/README.md

 1. Create a new server using the [Scradd Testing server template](https://discord.new/htbTxKBq6EVp).
 2. Enable Community in Server Settings.
 Use `#rules` for the Rules or Guidelines channel and `#mod-talk` for the Community Updates Channel.
-3. Manually create a `#potatoboard` Announcement channel inside of the `Mock` category.
-4. Enable Developer Mode in your User Settings -> Advanced.
+3. Enable Developer Mode in your User Settings -> Advanced.
-5. Right-click on your new testing server, copy its id, and note it for future use.
+4. Right-click on your new testing server, copy its id, and note it for future use.
-6. Invite your bot at https://discord.com/oauth2/authorize?client_id=[APPLICATION_ID_HERE]&guild_id=[GUILD_ID_HERE]&permissions=8&scope=applications.commands%20bot
+5. Invite your bot at https://discord.com/oauth2/authorize?client_id=[APPLICATION_ID_HERE]&guild_id=[GUILD_ID_HERE]&permissions=8&scope=applications.commands%20bot

 #### Set up the repository locally